tersesystems/blindsight/docs/src/main/paradox/extending/overview.md

 Breaking down the API means that you can pass through only the `LoggerMethod`, or assemble your custom logging levels.
 You have the option of extending `LoggerMethod` and `LoggerPredicate` with your own application specific logging API.
 Blindsight is designed to work with you so that adding new functionality is easy.

-The @scaladoc[com.tersesystems.blindsight.CoreLogger] contains the API independent code for logging.
+The @scaladoc[CoreLogger](com.tersesystems.blindsight.CoreLogger) contains the API independent code for logging.
 This exposes the state of the logger (markers, condition and underlying SLF4J logger), and exposes methods for building up additional state without tying that state to an end-user API.

 ```scala
 trait CoreLogger extends UnderlyingMixin with MarkerMixin with OnConditionMixin {